retsullivan/shorestackgame/GameJamGoals/GameDescription.md

 ### Core Gameplay Features:
 - **Drag & Drop Mechanics**: Players drag rocks from a pile to build stacks
 - **Physics-Based Balancing**: Rocks have different weights and shapes that affect balance
-- **Rock Collection System**: Players can collect unused rocks from previous levels for later use
+- **Rock Collection System**: Players can collect unused rocks from previous levels for later use (stetch goal)
-- **Character Selection**: Choose between two starting characters - a crab and a starfish
+- **Character Selection**: Choose between two starting characters - a snail and a starfish (stretch goal)

 ## Level Types
 1. **Balance Challenge**: Make the rocks balance without falling